anubrata/anubrata.github.io/README.md

 * [CobWeb: A Research Prototype for Exploring User Bias in Political Fact-Checking](https://arxiv.org/pdf/1907.03718.pdf)
 <br />**Anubrata Das**, Kunjan Mehta, and Matthew Lease
 <br />[FACTS-IR Workshop](https://fate-events.github.io/facts-ir/), SIGIR 2019. [[slides](https://docs.google.com/presentation/d/17Px--Lp50Os95QVfuH6auGzdaZReM-CWjuGnDJVQDG8/edit?usp=sharing)]
-<br />*This is a working paper and we will update the paper with some details soon*

 * [A Conceptual Framework for Evaluating Fairness in Search](https://arxiv.org/pdf/1907.09328.pdf)
 <br />**Anubrata Das** and Matthew Lease